 The Barbers’ Company has been affiliated with the Institute since 1999.

 The Barbers’ Company exercises its affiliation with The Rifles through the 3rd Battalion, which since 2007 has deployed on six tours to Iraq and Afghanistan, together with numerous other operations and training missions worldwide.
-The 3rd Battalion, a ‘Strike’ mechanised infantry battalion, is based in Dreghorn Barracks, Edinburgh.
-It will move to Catterick, North Yorkshire in 2021 as one of the selected units in the British Army’s new Strike Brigades within 3rd (UK) Division.
+The 3rd Battalion is currently based in Dreghorn Barracks, Edinburgh.
+In 2024 it will become a Security Force Assistance Battalion and will move from Edinburgh to Blackpool in 2027.

 The Barbers’ Company has been affiliated to The Rifles since November 2018.

 The mission of 256 Fd Hosp is to provide medically trained force elements to operations worldwide in order to support the UK contribution to a national, NATO or multi-national forces.
 It is also able to deploy a 200 bed medical facility with four operating theatres – which, at its largest, requires the equivalent of 6 football pitches of real estate.
 The Barbers’ Company exercises its affiliation through B Detachment of the Field Hospital which is based in Kensington.

 During the Gulf War and subsequently during operations in Afghanistan, the unit deployed as a formed body and established a field hospital, often working alongside allies.
 Additionally, the unit has provided countless individual reinforcements on numerous operations throughout the world.